-In order to successfully meet the requirements of HB 13-1225, a Property and Casualty and/or Personal Lines Broker-Agent must have significant knowledge in the proper methods of estimating the replacement value of structures.
-For producers authorized to sell property or personal insurance lines of business, at least three of the twenty-four hours of continuing education must be for courses in homeowners' insurance coverage.
+In order to successfully meet the requirements of Section 1749.85 (a) of the California Insurance Code and Section 2188.65 of the California Code of Regulations, a Property and Casualty Broker-Agent, and Personal Lines Broker-Agent must have significant knowledge in the proper methods of estimating the replacement value of structures.
+Specifically, the Property and Casualty Broker-Agent or the Personal Lines Broker-Agent that transacts, negotiates or sells homeowners' (HO) insurance would be required to complete a minimum of three hours of homeowners' insurance valuation training.
 With this training these agents will be able to explain various levels of coverage under a homeowners' insurance policy, have an understanding of the elements that comprise the value of a dwelling and convey this to the insured and make recommendations of the appropriate levels of coverage.